genexus-books/Saia/saia-docs/docs/RAG/HowtoRAGAssistants.md

 sidebar_label: 'How to create and test a RAG Assistant'
 sidebar_position: 6
 ---
-# HowTo: Use RAG Assistants’ backoffice
+# How to create and test a RAG Assistant

 Here is a step-by-step guide on how to use RAG Assistants, upload a document, and start chatting with the assistant from the playground.

 ## Step 1: Create New

 First, enter the GeneXus Enterprise AI backoffice.
-On the left side of the screen, you can find the back office menu.
+On the left side of the screen, you can find the backoffice menu.
 In this menu, click on RAG Assistants.

 Next, in the Project Dynamic Combo Box, select the project you want to work with (in this case, the Default one is used).